YvetteLans/Coursera_Capstone/README.md

 This repository is for my Coursera Capstone Project.

 It contains:
-- The Notebook that shows the code
+- A Jupyter notebook with all the code
-- A full report
+- A full report in PDF
-- A presentation
+- A presentation in PDF
 - Some other assignments of this course.